 The operational results did not deviate significantly from expectations: the results on disability, morbidity and unemployment unfolded positively.
-In 2022 a relative high share of policies was eligible for surrender leading to a faster than expected run-off of the portfolio.
-Expenses were in line with expectations.
-Investment income was below expectations due to considerable increases in interest rates and poor returns on the stock market.
+In 2023 a relative high share of policies was eligible for surrender.
+This development is as expected.
+Expenses were higher than expected, because of an extension of the runoff period of the insurance portfolio.
+Investment income was above expectations due to decrease in interest rates and positive returns on the stock market.
 In chapter A we provide more detail on the results for the period.